finos/rune-dsl/documentation/rosetta-modelling-component.md

 gets all the `cashTransferComponent` from all the `primitives` attributes as a single list.

-An expression that has the potential to return a value with *multiple cardinality* will always evaluate to a list of zero or more elements, regardless of whether the result contains a single or multiple elements.
+An expression that is expected to return a value with *multiple cardinality* will always evaluate to a list of zero or more elements, regardless of whether the result value contains a single or multiple elements.
+An expression that is expected to return multiple cardinality that returns null is considered to be equivalent to an empty list.

-To manipulate elements of a list, the Rosetta DSL provides a number of list operators that feature in usual programming languages:
+The Rosetta DSL provides a number of list operators that feature in usual programming languages:

 - Filter
 - Map